-Prof. Cunningham first worked in the area of Tissue Engineering while in the MEMS Group at Draper Laboratory, where he had the opportunity to collaborate with Dr. Jay Vacanti at Massachusetts General Hospital, one of the pioneers in the field.
-Since that time, the Nano Sensors Group has collaborated with Dr. Dominique Griffon in the Veterinary Medicine Department at the University of Illinois on the development of engineered cartilage for hip and knee joint replacement.
+Prof. Cunningham first worked in the area of tissue engineering while in the MEMS Group at Draper Laboratory, where he had the opportunity to collaborate with Dr. Jay Vacanti, one of the pioneers in the field, at Massachusetts General Hospital.
+Since that time, the Nanosensors Group has collaborated with Dr. Dominique Griffon in the Veterinary Medicine department at the University of Illinois on the development of engineered cartilage for hip and knee joint replacement.

 - “Silicon Micromachining to Tissue Engineer Branched Vascular Channels for Liver Fabrication,” S. Kaihara, J. Borenstein, R. Koka, S. Lalan, M. Ravens, H. Pien, B.T.
 Cunningham, and J. Vacanti, Tissue Engineering, 6(2):105-117, 2000.

 - “A Replica Molding Technique for Producing Fibrous Chitosan Scaffolds for Cartilage Engineering,” G.J.
 Slavik, G. Ragetly, N. Ganesh,a D.J.
 Griffon, and B.T.
 Cunningham, Journal of Materials Chemistry, Vol. 17, p.
 4095 – 4101, 2007.

 - “Cartilage tissue engineering on fibrous chitosan scaffolds produced by a replica molding technique,” G. Ragetly, G. Slavik, B.T.
 Cunningham, D.J.
 Schaeffer, and D. Griffon, Journal of Biomedical Material Research Part A, In Print, September 2009.